gregorybloom/resume/README.md

  - Prototyped company's first convolutional ML classifier for malware analysis
    - Uses alternative source code analysis approach instead of raw binary data, employs regression training for node weighting
  - Led major drives for improvement:
-   - lead team strategy and priority, conducted training initiatives
+   - lead team strategy and priority
+   - initiated, designed, and conducted team training initiatives
    - wrote numerous internal scripts and solutions, documenting everything
-   - prototyped the company's first neural network classification system
  - Wrote a JavaScript automatic synchronization framework for software dev
    - Detected changes to registered variables and initiated synchronization
    - used JSON schema to define classes, registered variables, merging protocols
-   - Used function generators to bind variables in inheriting classes for function-driven merging behavior
+   - Used function generators to attach triggers for function-driven merging behavior
      - Variables, classes, and functions all defined by developer leveraging framework - none of the properties existed until use
    - Allowed asynchronous changes and merging of data on reconnection
      - Designed for decentralized tracking/merging with no core repo
  - Wrote JavaScript/C# video games for fun
+   - Prototyped dozens of games over weekend contests in a rapid dev cycle
+     - Created electron wrappers for the games and tested them on Android
+ - Created the [Karma card game](https://boardgamegeek.com/boardgame/158268/karma) private web prototype - for stakeholders' demo purposes
  - Found a flaw in Minecraft Java Edition 1.17.1 while [doing a mod tutorial](https://github.com/gregorybloom/FDZTutorialMod)
+ - Designed a data transformation system for Lowell Observatory for telescope alignment
+ - Created the original sample catalog website for Merriam-Powell for high-res image samples
+   - Images required back-end processing so 500+MB images could be viewed online